 Brexit has provided an important reminder that not all of Europe is covered by an EUTM.
-Once Britain fully exits the EU system at the end of the transition period, brand owners seeking to obtain UK protection as part of their European trademark registration strategies will need to include an additional UK registration.
+Now Britain has fully exited the EU, brand owners wishing to obtain UK protection as part of their European trademark registration strategies will need to include an additional UK registration.
 If they're not already, they should also include such registrations for other European, but non-EU, countries, such as Switzerland, which are often overlooked in European filing strategies.